amirouche/socialite/README.md

 - Experiment operations of FDB from development to deployement of single machine cluster to multiple machine clusters.

-`src/socialite/sparky.py` offers an abstraction similar to rdf / SPARQL.
+`src/socialiter/sparky.py` offers an abstraction similar to rdf / SPARQL.
 It implements a subset of the standard that should be very easy to pick.

 To get started you can read [FDB's documentation about the Python client](https://apple.github.io/foundationdb/index.html).
-Mind the fact that socialite rely on [found](https://github.com/amirouche/asyncio-foundationdb) that is asyncio driver for FDB based on cffi (which is the recommeded way to interop with C code by PyPy).
+Mind the fact that socialiter rely on [found](https://github.com/amirouche/asyncio-foundationdb) that is asyncio driver for FDB based on cffi (which is the recommeded way to interop with C code by PyPy).

-Of course it would be very nice to have well-thought, easy to use, with migration magics. socialite proceed step-by-step.
+Of course it would be very nice to have well-thought, easy to use, with migration magics. socialiter proceed step-by-step.
 Implement, use, gain knowledge, then build higher level abstractions.
 When things seem blurry, do not over think it and try something simple to get started.